Inference in Difference-in-Differences with Few Treated Units and Spatial Correlation: Conclusion

 \section{Conclusion}

-We consider the problem of inference in DID models when there are few treated units and errors are spatially correlated.
-We first show that, when there is a single treated unit, the inference methods proposed by CT and FP, which were designed for settings with few treated and many control units, remain asymptotically valid when errors are strongly mixing.
+We consider the problem of inference in DID when there are few treated units and errors are spatially correlated.
+We first show that, when there is a single treated unit, the main inference methods proposed by CT and FP, which were designed for settings with few treated and many control units, remain asymptotically valid when errors are weakly dependent {(even when the relevant distance metric is unspecified)}.
 This extends the set of possible applications in which the tests proposed by CT and FP can be reliably used when there is only a single treated unit.
 However, these methods can lead to over-rejection with more than one treated unit.
-We propose two alternative inference methods that are asymptotically valid, though generally conservative, in the presence of spatial correlation.
-These tests provide interesting alternatives when spatial correlation is likely relevant, but the researcher does not have information on a distance metric or is not willing to impose a structure on the spatial correlation.
+We propose a series of alternative inference methods that are asymptotically valid, though generally conservative, in the presence of spatial correlation.
+These tests provide interesting alternatives when spatial correlation is likely relevant, but the researcher does not have information on a distance metric or is not willing to impose a structure on the spatial correlation. {By providing a menu of alternative inference methods, applied researchers can evaluate in their empirical application the trade-offs around the assumptions they are willing to make about the spatial correlation and the length of the confidence intervals. }